Best practices for creating a modern npm package with security in mind

 Automating version management and publishing

 Whenever you merge changes in your main branch, you don’t want to manually update the version of the npm package and publish it every time.
 Instead, you’ll want to automate this process to happen for you.
-If you recall from the simple npm package example earlier in this post, you used the following commands to update the version of the npm package and then publish it:
+If you recall from the simple npm package example earlier in this post, you used the following command to publish your npm package:

 You also want to follow the industry standard of semantic versioning so that consumers of your package understand what implications come with the different version changes you publish to the registry.